precision-sustainable-ag/benchbot-brain-app/SVCam/README.md

 > NOTE: For ARM processor, the /others/svcamkit.conf should be corrected from 'Linux64_x64' to 'Linux64_ARM'.

-> For switching between x64 and ARM, simply change the ctiPath in InitSDK().
+> For switching between x64 and ARM, simply change the ctiPath in InitSDK() and in LIBS parameter of Makefile.

 <br>